Right to Existence Group: Newspapers

 To promote the organization's anarcho-syndicalist positions, the group published two newspapers.
 La Questione Sociale (The Social Question) was founded in 1895 by Pietro Gori, who worked on the paper together with Errico Malatesta and Pedro Esteve.
 It was published from an office on the third floor of 355 Market Street, where members of the group contributed to its administration and editing.
 The paper gained thousands of subscriptions throughout North America, Latin America and Europe.
 Its print run lasted until 1908, when the federal government revoked its postal privileges under United States obscenity law.
 The Right to Existence group immediately resumed publication in 1908 with a new newspaper, L'Era Nuova (The New Era).
-It also discharged the newspaper's editor Ludovico Caminita, holding him responsibile for the paper losing its postal privileges, as he had published a series of anti-racist articles in the paper.
+It also discharged the newspaper's editor Ludovico Caminita, holding him responsible for the paper losing its postal privileges, as he had published a series of anti-racist articles in the paper.
 With this new publication, the group renamed itself, becoming the New Era Group (Gruppo L'Era Nuova.
 This newspaper ran until 1915, when its mailing rights were again suspended for carrying "subversive material".